Zen sitting postures

 • Keep your eyes soft.
 Your eyelids neither fully opened nor closed.
 A soft gaze downward but keep your head upright.
 Keep your lips and teeth closed with the tip of the tongue touching the back of the upper teeth.
 Relax.
 Take three deep breaths to start, to relax and calm the body, then resume natural breathing.

-• Practice daily with resolve.
+• Practice daily with resolve—dedicate yourself to it.
 Consider a daily meditation to be like food or nourishment.
 Resolve to practice daily even if for 5-10 minutes at first.
 Try it for 30 days every day on a calendar.
 Get a timer or app.
 Build up to 25 or 30 minutes.
 This may take several months.
 Be patient.
 You are training yourself to be aware.
 And being kind to yourself.
 You may sit on a cushion or chair.
 Set an strong vow to practice; remember the reasons you came to Zen.
 Commit to sitting every day.

 • Try practicing with a group.